 \subsubsection{Three-state Clock model}

 The quantum Clock model is a generalization of the quantum Ising model with $d$ states per site.
-Here we focus on the case $d=3$, where Hamiltonian is given by
+Here we focus on the case $d=3$, where the Hamiltonian is given by

-where $X$, $Z$ are the qutrit Pauli operators, defined as \be X = \sum_{k=0}^{d-1} |k+1\rangle \langle k | \quad \textrm{and} \quad Z=\sum_{k=0}^{d-1} \omega^k_d |k\rangle \langle k |, \ee with $\omega_d=e^{2\pi i/d}$ and $d=3$.
+where $X$, $Z$ are the shift and clock operators in Eq. \eqref{eq:clock} with $d=3$.
 The model is equivalent to the three-state Potts model \cite{Wu1982}.
 There is a transition from the ferromagnetic phase to the paramagnetic phase at $h_c=1$, as in the quantum Ising model.
 The critical point is described by $Z_3$ parafermion CFT, with central charge $c=4/5$.
 The exact correlation length exponent is $\nu_{\textrm{Potts}}=5/6$ \cite{Wu1982}.
 It is to be noted that, since the system obeys $\Z_3$ symmetry, a two-site update scheme (see Sec.~\ref{sec:ttn_sampling}) is required to sample the Pauli strings that preserve the symmetry.
 Indeed, the Pauli strings that preserve the $\Z_3$ symmetry, generated by $\prod_i Z_i$, are generated by $Z_i$ and $X_i^\dagger X_j$ (up to a phase constant).

 In the three-state Clock model, the magic density displays similar behavior as in the quantum Ising model \cite{oliviero2022ising,haug2023quantifying}, as shown in Fig. \ref{fig:magic_density_clock}(a).
 Namely, $m_1$ displays maximum at the critical point $h_c=1$.
 We further investigate the finite-size scaling of $m_1$, that has been done for the quantum Ising chain \cite{haug2023quantifying}, using the finite-size scaling hypothesis: